-When all pages in the data file or BLOB file are full, DBMaker can automatically extend the number of pages or frames in the file to allow the database to grow.
+When all pages in the data file or BLOB file are full, DBMaker automatically extends the number of pages or frames in the file to allow the database to grow.
 The Number of Pages to Extend While Extending File setting tells DBMaker how many pages or frames to add to the full file in the event that it is full.
-If the database administrator expects that the database will grow very quickly, then a higher number should be picked to lessen the frequency at which the file is appended.
-This number can be manually entered or adjusted using the arrows to the right.
+If the database administrator expects the database will grow quickly, then a higher number is prudent to reduce frequently appending the file.
+Manually enter and adjust this number using the arrows.
 This setting corresponds to the DB_ExtNp keyword in the dmconfig.ini file.
 The default value is 20 pages.